Click here to Download PPT

 - Discontinuing any other medications

-Ventriculostomy tube can be used to measure brain pressure and to drive out blood collected in the brain.
+Ventriculostomy tube can be used to measure brain pressure and to drive out blood collected in

 Surgical treatment of Hemorrhagic stroke :